Coffee cup: Coffee cup sleeve

-Environmental issues
+Environmental issues with disposable cups

-The United States uses about 120 billion disposable coffee cups per year, almost all of which end up in landfill.
+The United States uses about 120 billion disposable coffee cups annually, almost all of which end up in landfills.
 Polystyrene foam cups have the reputation of not being recyclable, non-biodegradable, a major part of marine litter, and has various health risks.
-It is banned as a food and drink container in several U.S. cities including Portland, Ore.; San Francisco, Calif.; and Amherst, Mass.
-The doughnut company and coffeehouse chain, Dunkin' Donuts, has been criticized for continuing to use styrofoam cups.
+It is banned as a food and drink container in several U.S. cities including Portland, Ore., San Francisco, Calif., and Amherst, Mass.
+The doughnut company and coffeehouse chain Dunkin' Donuts has been criticized for continuing to use styrofoam cups.
 The company has argued that there is no other material that is as insulated, and has an official statement about their foam cups on their website.
-However, they have begun phasing in doubled-walled paper cups designed to look like their signature foam cup.
+However, in 2013 they began phasing in doubled-walled paper cups designed to look like their signature foam cup.

-In fact, polystyrene foam cups are easier to recycle than the alternative, paper coffee cups, which are lined with polyethylene to make them impermeable.
-The few composting facilities which do accept them produce plastic fragments, contaminating the environs, and biodegrading very slowly.
-Paper coffee cups also release trillions of microplastics-nanoparticles per liter into the water during normal use.
+Polystyrene foam cups are easier to recycle than the alternative, paper coffee cups, which are lined with polyethylene to make them impermeable.
+The few composting facilities which do accept them produce plastic fragments, contaminating the environment, and biodegrading very slowly.
+Paper coffee cups also release trillions of microplastic nanoparticles per liter into the water during normal use.

+Reusable cups

-Recently, consumers have been bringing their own reusable coffee cups as a more sustainable option.
-These may be made of bamboo fiber, polypropylene, and other organic materials such as starch and paper pulp.
-Only 1 in 400 single-use cups are recycled and media coverage has encouraged consumers to look for alternatives.
+By 2019, coffee shop customers increasingly used reusable coffee cups as a sustainable option; shops were offering a discount as an incentive.
+Cups made of bamboo fiber, polypropylene, and other organic materials such as starch and paper pulp were used.
+Only 1 in 400 single-use cups were recycled in 2017, and media coverage encouraged consumers to look for alternatives.
+Use of reusable cups declined sharply to reduce the chance of infection with the onset of the COVID pandemic in 2020, and as of 2023 had not returned to previous levels.